la2050/archive/_projects/2016/early-childhood-education-options-using-public-service-mini-courses-to-educate-and-empower-families.md

   childhood education AND the methodology and criteria to find the best fitting early childhood environments.
 project_impact: '["Early education","Student education pipeline"]'
+project_proposal_impact:
+  - Early education
+  - Student education pipeline
+project_proposal_description: >-
+  LA families struggle to access comprehensive, objective information on  school choices.

+  With the support of LA2050, and in collaboration with leading childhood experts and area preschools, PEL will create a series of accessible, dynamic, purposeful and content-rich “Public Service Mini-Courses on Early Childhood Education” to educate families on the importance and purpose of early childhood education AND the methodology and criteria to find the best fitting early childhood environments.
+project_areas:
+  - City of Los Angeles
 project_proposal_best_place: >-
   While, fortunately, there are many educational options (private, public, magnet, charter, etc.) in Los Angeles, families struggle to find the best